 How to activate Efficiency Mode?

-You can access the efficiency mode in the Windows Task Manager by pressing the Control key, the Alt key, and the Delete key, or by typing “efficiency mode” into the search box located on the taskbar.
 After entering, navigate to the processes tab, which lists all of the applications that are currently active on your computer.
 If you look carefully, there is a button for efficiency mode in the top right corner of the screen, but it is grayed out.

 Now, all you have to do is choose any program or procedure from the list, and the button for the efficiency mode will become active.
 Please take note that the button will not become active for all of the processes that are displayed in the list because efficiency mode is not supported by all programs.
-You can also right-click on a process that needs attention, and this option ought to appear in the context menu that appears.

 Windows will automatically put that program to sleep whenever it detects that it is not being used, in order to conserve the resources of the system.
 The applications that we are currently utilizing will be given priority when it comes to the allocation of the CPU, RAM, GPU, and disk usage.

-You may also like How to disable ads on Windows 11
+You may also like: How to disable ads on Windows 11

 The usefulness of Windows’s Enhanced Performance Mode

 Even when they are not being actively used or contributing anything of value to the user, certain applications continue to use up system resources (such as the CPU, memory, disk space, and networking).
-As a consequence of this, fewer resources will be allotted to guarantee the level of performance required for the applications that the user wants to use.

 If we are using a laptop, activating the efficiency mode should help improve system performance, as well as reduce the amount of battery consumption and lower the temperature.
 All of this is done directly from within Windows, without the need to resort to a third-party program or to open the task manager in order to individually terminate running processes.